Feeding milk

 3 min read

 To ensure optimal growth, health, and well-being of calves, feeding strategies should be considered carefully.
-Recent research suggests that feeding a higher daily allowance, split into multiple feeds, is better for calves.
-When choosing between whole milk and milk replacer, both can be economical, but precautions should be taken.
+Research indicates that feeding a higher daily allowance, split into multiple feeds, is better for calves.
 Selecting the best system for your farm will help reduce the stress of calf rearing, and ensure your calves get the best start to life.

-Recent research shows that feeding calves once a day (OAD) for the first two to four weeks until they can digest solid feed, does not fully provide for their daily nutritional needs.
-Calves cannot consume enough milk in one sitting to meet their nutritional needs and will experience hunger.
-While they can tolerate OAD feeding, it’s not ideal for their welfare.
+Research shows that feeding calves once a day (OAD) for the first two weeks, does not fully provide for their daily nutritional needs.
+Calves cannot consume enough milk in one sitting to meet their nutritional needs and they will experience hunger.

-Feeding milk twice daily for two to four weeks, allows the calf to consume and digest adequate amounts of milk, and therefore energy, to maintain good health and growth.
-More energy also supports positive behaviour such as running and playing.
+Feeding milk twice daily for two weeks, allows calves to consume and digest adequate amounts of milk.
+This provides the energy they need to maintain good health, growth and supports natural behaviour such as running and playing.
 Ad lib feeding systems also provide these benefits while conserving labour.

-It is unknown when the updated Dairy Cattle Code of Welfare will be released.
+It is unknown when the updated Dairy Cattle Code of Welfare will be released but it is likely to include changes to calf rearing requirements.
 Until then, the Dairy Cattle Code of Welfare (2019) remains in effect.
 Read more about DairyNZ's submission on the proposed Dairy Cattle Code of Welfare here:

-Calves can be reared economically on both whole milk or high quality, reputable milk replacers.
+Calves can be reared economically on both whole milk and, high-quality, reputable milk replacers.
 In seasonal dairy systems there is often an abundance of surplus milk over spring, and many farms cannot justify the use of milk replacers on economic grounds.

 Raw milk is a high-risk pathway for the spread of Mycoplasma Bovis (M. bovis) and certain other infectious diseases.
 Ensure any milk you sell or purchase is traceable by completing a feed declaration form.

-There may be other drivers for farmers to use milk replacers, including:
+There may be other reasons to use milk replacers, including:

 When choosing to use a milk replacer, calves need time to adapt to the new diet.
 This can be achieved by initially mixing replacer with colostrum/whole milk to let them adjust between the two feeds.
 Consistency is key to the success of milk replacers.
 Always read the label and mix according to the directions.